 When the ram and the workbench deform during bending, the hydraulic crowning system transmits pressure to the compensation cylinder through hydraulic pressure.

-Then the ram and the workbench will produce compensation deformation, so as to reduce the influence of machine deformation on the plate.
+Then, the ram and the workbench produce compensating deformation, thereby reducing the influence of machine deformation on the plate.

 Some hydraulic crowning systems only set one compensation cylinder in the center of the workbench, although there are also multi-cylinder systems.

-Numerical control hydraulic crowning is to set the parameters according to the length, thickness, and other data of the bending workpiece in the numerical control system.
+Numerical control hydraulic crowning sets parameters according to the length, thickness, and other data of the bending workpiece in the numerical control system.

 Then calculate the required compensation values through the machine computer system and transmit the command to the compensation amplifier.

 The hydraulic crowning proportional valve receives the signal sent by the compensation amplifier to control the oil cylinders under the workbench.